 Not All Embroidery Designs Are Digitized for Towels & How to Fix Them

 To fix this, a fill stitch called a “Hatch Smash” or sometimes “knockdown” stitch can be added to finished designs that have already been digitized.
-The Hatch Smash adds a loose fill stitch with no underlay and no travelling stitches underneath the finished design to hold down the terry cloth.
+The Hatch Smash adds a loose-fill stitch with no underlay and no traveling stitches underneath the finished design to hold down the terry cloth.
 This creates a solid foundation of underlay on the towel that the design can be embroidered on top of, instead of being embroidered directly onto towel where the stitches will sink in.

 Here’s a quick video showing you how to easily add in a Hatch Smash stitch to designs you plan to embroider on towels:

 Side note: If you want to stay up to date with new embroidery project ideas, tutorials, tips, and tricks, be sure to subscribe to our YouTube channel by clicking the button above.

 If you’d like to try the Hatch Smash technique yourself, you can download a free 30-day trial of Hatch through Embroidery Legacy by clicking here.
 We’ll also send you some bonus lessons to help get familiar with the software quickly.

 Ensure the embroidery design you select to stitch out on your towel is an appropriate size for the towel you are stitching on.
 A teeny tiny design on a large bath towel will get lost in a sea of terry cloth.
 And a design that is too large, for example, on a hand towel, will not be adequately displayed when folded in thirds and hung over a towel bar.
 Typically, a 4” x 4” design is an appropriate size for a hand towel.

 The monograms that I embroider on large bath towels are typically about 4 inches tall by 4 inches wide.
 For the coordinating hand towel, I will stitch out a monogram about 3” x 3”.

 How To Float A Towel For Embroidery